 When $X$ is a univariate random variable, its copula density $c_U$ is unitary.
-Notice that \eqref{eq:DIME_copula} can be seen as a special case of the more general \eqref{eq:discriminator_function_f} when $f$ is the generator of the KL divergence and the second expectation is not done over independent uniforms with distribution $\pi_U$ but over samples from the product of copula densities $c_U\cdot c_V$.
-We estimate the mutual information between $X$ and $Y$ in the AWGN model using the generators described in Tab.\ref{tab:generators}.
-Fig.\ref{fig:i_x_y}a and Fig.\ref{fig:i_x_y}b show the estimated mutual information for $d=1$ and $d=5$, respectively, and compare it with the closed-form capacity formula $I(X;Y) = d/2\log_2(1+\text{SNR})$.
+Notice that \eqref{eq:DIME_copula} can be seen as a special case of the more general \eqref{eq:discriminator_function_f} when $f$ is the generator of the KL divergence and the second expectation is not done over independent uniforms with distribution $\pi_U$ but over samples from the product of copula densities $c_U\cdot c_V$